Wolves of Wall Street can sharpen M&A teeth on new game app

 Does the app herald a rebound for the largely dormant M&A sector?

-European M&A was down nearly a quarter on last year to $511 billion (312 billion pounds) but, with firms sitting on piles of excess cash, investors are now pushing them to snap up rivals.
+European M&A was down nearly a quarter on last year to $511 billion but, with firms sitting on piles of excess cash, investors are now pushing them to snap up rivals.

 "The corporate cut and thrust is certainly very much front and centre in the business world now," the spokesperson said.
 "It's very much back on the agenda."